 Aplastic anemia isn't restricted to any age or gender.
-There are approximately 2 new cases for every million people each year in Western countries.
+There are approximately 3 to 8 new cases for every million people worldwide each year, though this rate tends to be higher in East Asian countries .
 A very rare form of aplastic anemia, Fanconi anemia (a type of hereditary aplastic anemia with bone abnormalities and brown pigmentation in the skin), occurs in some children with abnormal chromosomes.

 Symptoms and Complications

-Other symptoms may include a waxy pallor to the skin and mucous membranes, bleeding gums, a lack of energy during exercise, and tinnitus (ringing in the ears).
+Other symptoms may include a waxy pallor to the skin and mucous membranes, bleeding gums, and a lack of energy during exercise.
 Premenopausal women may have an increased menstrual flow and duration.
 Massive bleeding is unusual.

 Generally, the symptoms of aplastic anemia begin weeks or months after exposure to a toxin, but they may occasionally start sooner.